 How to make shrimp lo mein

-2. In a bowl, mix together oyster sauce, soy sauce, dark soy sauce, and sugar.
+2. Make the lo mein sauce.
+In a bowl, mix together oyster sauce, soy sauce, dark soy sauce, and sugar.
 Set it aside until needed.

 Recipe tips

 - Don't rinse the lo mein noodles after draining it.
 The starch on the noodles help the sauce thicken and helps the sauce stick onto the noodles.
-And because we don't want to rinse the noodles, it's best to cook the noodles when they're needed to prevent them from sticking together and clumping.

 - Thaw and loosen up the lo mein noodles.
 If you're using the same egg noodles as we did for our shrimp lo mein, do thaw the noodles completely before using.
 And before boiling the noodles, we recommend that you roughly loosen up the noodles to separate the strand.
 Otherwise, there's chances of the noodles clumping.